sylhare/sylhare.github.io/_posts/2019/2019-08-21-Kubernetes-hands-on.md

 ### Namespace

 A namespace is a way to separate your cluster or components.
-For example having a `prod` and a `test` namespace can help deploy new software in the appropriate place.
+For example, having a `prod` and a `test` namespace can help deploy new software in the appropriate place.

 Here is how we create a namespace